kunalsangani/kunalsangani.github.io/index.markdown

 I am currently a postdoc at the Stanford GSB, and will join the Northwestern Economics department as an Assistant Professor in July 2025.

-I earned a Ph.D. in Business Economics in 2024 from Harvard.
-Previously, I worked at Bolt, a payments startup in San Francisco, and the Boston Consulting Group.
+I received a BA in Economics from Stanford in 2016 and Ph.D. in Business Economics in 2024 from Harvard.
+Previously, I worked at a payments startup in San Francisco and the Boston Consulting Group.